Devin Grant

-Devin Grant is an American college football safety for the Syracuse Orange.
-He previously played for the Buffalo Bulls.
+Devin Grant is an American professional football safety.
+He previously played college football for the Buffalo Bulls and the Syracuse Orange.

 Early life

 Grant attended Holy Cross High School in Queens, where he played both sides of the ball for the football team.
 On offense, he completed 98 of his 192 passing attempts for 1,542 yards and 17 touchdowns with ten interceptions, rushed for 1,235 yards and 13 touchdowns, and had 14 receptions for 254 yards and five touchdowns.
 On defense, he totaled 102 tackles with 11 going for a loss, 20 pass deflections, 15 interceptions, three blocked field, three fumble recoveries, two forced fumbles, and two defensive touchdowns.
 Grant was rated a four-star recruit and committed to play college football at the University of Buffalo over offers from Albany, Army, Fordham and James Madison.

 College career

 Buffalo

 As a freshman in 2022, Grant tallied nine tackles.
 In the 2023 season opener, he recorded his first career interception in a loss to Wisconsin.
 In week 5, Grant notched ten tackles and blocked a potential game-tying field goal in overtime to help the Bulls beat Akron.
 In week 6, he recorded four tackles and three interceptions, two of which he returned for touchdowns, to help beat Central Michigan.
 Grant was named the National Defensive Player of the Week.
 He finished the season with 79 total tackles (55 solo and 24 assisted), 1.5 tackles for loss for two yards, five interceptions for 167 yards and two touchdowns, eight pass breakups, one forced fumble and two fumble recoveries.

 On December 11, 2023, Grant announced that he would be entering the NCAA transfer portal.